Obsnold/obsnold.github.io/index.md

 This site is just here to encourage me to put up my projects even if they are in an unfinished state.
+The projects here are not representative of my professional work, most were written in a half awake daze while my children slept.

 ## Tutorials
 * [Add a python macro to you Libre Office Calc file](https://github.com/Obsnold/LibreCalcPythonScripting)